joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/10/27/weather/new-york-jamaican-community.html

 **Fan injured in fall at Pens game, the third this year at a Pittsburgh venue**\
 `Accident occurs days after a worker fell at Steelers' Acrisure Stadium.
-Earlier this year, a fan fell from the stands at PNC Park`\
+Earlier this year, a fan fell from the stands at PNC Park.`\
 https://nytimes.com/athletic/6755517/2025/10/27/pittsburgh-penguins-fan-fall-arena-blues/

 **Ivory Coast President Secures 4th Term in Election Without Top Opponents**\